microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/16-communication/README.md

 ## [Pre-Lecture Quiz](https://red-water-0103e7a0f.azurestaticapps.net/quiz/30)

-Test your knowledge of what's to ocme with the Pre-Lecture Quiz above!
+Test your knowledge of what's to come with the Pre-Lecture Quiz above!

 # Introduction